 NOON - 1:00 P.M.

-After registration closes on September 9, an additional email will be distributed to the registrants regarding access instructions to the online presentation.
+After registration closes, an additional email will be distributed to the registrants regarding access instructions to the online presentation.
 If someone is registering for you, please be sure YOUR EMAIL ADDRESS is listed in the RSVP form.
 REGISTRATION WILL NOT BE AVAILABLE AFTER THE REGISTRATION DEADLINE.
-ONLY THOSE WHO REGISTERED BY THE REGISTRATION DEADLINE WILL RECEIVE THE LINK TO THE LIVE WEBINAR PRESENTATION.
+ONLY THOSE WHO REGISTER BY THE REGISTRATION DEADLINE WILL RECEIVE THE LINK TO THE LIVE WEBINAR PRESENTATION.

 March 19, 2019 Presentation (Handout 1 of 2 - Littlecott)

 March 19, 2019 Presentation (Handout 2 of 2 - Littlecott)